r-shakya/savetabs/README.md

 # savetabs
-a chrome extension for saving all projects tab
+This extension save the tabs in your chrome browser for managing your projects!